kay-is/ewigkeit/packages/cli/README.md

   PROJECT-ID  The address of the project's AO process

 DESCRIPTION
-  Links the current project to an existing AO process
+  Links the working directory to a project on AO.
 ```

 ## `ewig login [KEYFILE]`

 Activate a private key.
+Will generate a new key if none is provided.

 ```
 USAGE